 To understand the importance of quantifying the statistical precision of treatment recommendations, consider the case where a policy maker wants to design a social program that gives some selected individuals a treatment intervention (say, school attendance subsidies).
 The effect of the treatment on the response outcome (say, attendance) is expected to be heterogeneous and varies along certain observed variables (say, distance from the nearest school).
 A natural goal of the policy maker is to assign treatment only to those individuals whose treatment effect is expected to be above some prespecified threshold such as zero or the cost of the treatment.
 The expected treatment effects of different individuals are unknown, but, if data from a previous experimental intervention is available, the policy maker can make an informed guess about who should be treated, say, by selecting only individuals with values of observed variables linked to estimated conditional average treatment effect (conditional on individuals' observed characteristics) exceeding the prespecified threshold.
 The literature on statistical treatment rules has formulated the notion of an "informed guess" and proposed solutions in terms of statistical decision theory.
 The contribution of this paper is to develop methods that accompany the treatment assignment rule with a confidence statement describing how strong the evidence is in favor of treating the selected individuals.
 Obviously, a large scale experimental intervention with many observations would provide more compelling evidence for or against treatment than an otherwise identical experiment with fewer observations.
-Quantifying this requires statements about statistical precision of the treatment decision rule, and this is the question that we formulate and answer in this paper.
+Quantifying this requires statements about statistical precision of the treatment decision rule; this is the question that we formulate and answer in this paper.

-We formulate the problem of inference on the optimal treatment assignment as one of reporting a subset of individuals for which treatment can be determined to be optimal conditional on observables while controlling the probability that this set contains any individuals for whom treatment should not be recommended conditional on the available information.
+We formulate the problem of inference on the optimal treatment assignment as one of reporting a subset of individuals for which treatment can be determined to be optimal conditional on observables while controlling the probability that this set contains any individual for whom treatment should not be recommended conditional on the available information.
 Our procedures recognize the equivalence of this problem with the problem of multiple hypothesis testing.
-We propose to select the individuals to be treated by testing multiple hypotheses that the conditional average treatment effect is positive for each individual based on the value of the conditioning variable while controlling the probability of false rejection of any single hypothesis.
+We propose to select the individuals to be treated by testing multiple hypotheses that the conditional average treatment effect is positive for each individual based on the value of the conditioning variable, while controlling the probability of false rejection of any single hypothesis.

-The proposed inference procedure for optimal treatment assignment is useful in designing efficient large-scale welfare programs following an experimental phase.
-In this paper we apply the inference method to the conditional cash transfer program Progresa in Mexico.
-The social program transfers cash to households in poor villages on the condition that they send their children to attend school regularly.
-In order to be efficient, the conditional cash transfer program should choose its beneficiaries wisely, taking into consideration their expected school attendance decision both with and without the cash transfer.
-Using data collected from the experimental phase of Progresa, we demonstrate how the proposed inference procedure can be used to distinguish households for which the cash transfer increases attendance and statistically quantify the confidence level associated with treating these selected households.
+The proposed inference procedure for optimal treatment assignment is useful in policy analysis and social program studies.
+In this paper we apply the inference method to the Mexican conditional cash transfer program Progresa.
+Progresa gives cash to households in poor villages if their children attend school regularly.
+The program is often criticized by the literature for its "leakage of benefit", or transferring cash to households who would send children to school anyway.
+Therefore, it is very important to statistically quantify the evidence in favor of Progresa treatments.
+Using data collected from the experimental phase of Progresa, we demonstrate how the proposed inference procedure can be used to distinguish households for which the cash transfer increases children school attendance and statistically quantify the confidence level associated with treating these selected households.